 Civilian CSL candidates: Apply via the Career Acquisition Management Portal/Career Acquisition Personnel and Position Management Information System (CAMP/CAPPMIS) Army Acquisition Professional Development System (AAPDS).

-Military CSL candidates: The FY18 CSL Boards are now scheduled to convene in early December 2016.
+Military CSL candidates: The FY19 CSL Boards are now scheduled to convene in early August for Project Manager (late October for Product Manager).
 Officers who will be in the zone of consideration should consider any potential impacts to their timeline, particularly if planning to request a “complete the record” OER.
-The MILPER message for this board will be published in late Q4 FY16 and will provide application instructions.

 The details in this section provide insight into the CSL and lessons learned regarding the application process.